yulyasystem/frontendkottans/11 friends-app/reflections.md

 Async code will only run when the call stack is empty. *Callback Functions* are functions  that are passed as arguments into other functions to be executed at later point in time. *setInterval* schedules reoccuring event.

 *Promises* are containers for values that are not avaiable yet but my be eventually become avaible. :confused:
 The _new Promise_ constructor takes callback function with arguments *resolve and reject*. resolve returns a promise that is fulfilled and reject to reject promise :) *then()* and *catch()* methods are used to handle the results the first one for resolved Promises and the second for rejected.
+To sequence async functions it is needed to return Promise within *then()* callbacks.